Do you consider yourself a cocktail connoisseur? Then you need to add smoked cocktails to your happy hour menu.

 To round it all out, there are a couple of dashes of rosemary bitters as well as some fun garnishes.

 Everyone knows I’m a big margarita fan, and this one is high up on my favorites list.
+But it’s not your average tequila drink.

 It’s incredible how many layers there are to this margarita and how well they complement one another.